-The likelihood of these sleep problems occurring during post-operative care and recovery are affected by different factors like age, other existing health conditions prior to surgery, type of anesthesia, environmental stress, and severity of surgical trauma.
+The likelihood of these sleep problems occurring during postoperative care and recovery is affected by factors like age, other existing health conditions prior to surgery, type of anesthesia, environmental stress, and severity of surgical trauma.

-The most probably cause of insomnia after surgery is the stress response to the trauma of surgery.
+The most probable cause of insomnia after surgery is the stress response to the trauma of surgery.
 The metabolic and hormonal responses to this stress are quite dramatic.
-Pituitary gland hormones are released as well as the sympathetic nervous system fight or flight hormones.
-Metabolically, blood sugar levels may rise in response to the traumatic stress and/or the time period without food may also cause a drop in blood sugar which may lead to insomnia.
+Pituitary gland hormones are released and the sympathetic nervous system fight or flight hormones.
+Metabolically, blood sugar levels may rise in response to traumatic stress.
+The period without food after the operation may also cause a drop in blood sugar, leading to insomnia.

-Inflammation from injured tissues may contribute to wakefulness, even without noticeable pain, but pain in itself is a major factor.
-It is hard to sleep when in pain and as a catch 22, lack of sleep can make both pain and inflammation worse.
+Inflammation from injured tissues may contribute to wakefulness, even without noticeable pain.
+It is hard to sleep when in pain and as a catch 22, lack of sleep can worsen both pain and inflammation.

 Factors Related to Sleep Problems after Surgery

 Sleep deprivation is more severe after major surgery.
 For example, patients who had open cholecystectomy had more sleep disturbances recorded during the night of surgery than those who had laparoscopic procedures with the same general anesthesia.